 The above questions highlight the significant issues with the voter guide exemption offered in H.F.
 2015.
 If the Legislature wishes to shield nonpartisan, educational voter guides from the burdens of electioneering communications reporting requirements, it should omit these eight specifications, or narrow them significantly, especially in light of the vagueness issues described previously.

 V. The electioneering communications exemption for board rules and advisory opinions implicitly acknowledges the considerable overbreadth posed by this proposed law.

 Under H.F.
-43 Section 4, Subdivision 1(c)(4), “[e]lectioneering communication does not include: any other communication specified in board rules or advisory opinions as being excluded from the definition of electioneering communications.”
+2015 Section 4, Subdivision 1(b)(4), “[e]lectioneering communication does not include: any other communication specified in board rules or advisory opinions as being excluded from the definition of electioneering communication.”
 This blanket grant of authority at least implicitly recognizes that the new rules governing electioneering communications proposed in this legislation impose a not-insignificant burden on speakers; otherwise, allowing the rules to be relaxed without legislative action would be unnecessary.
 Indeed, such preemptive recognition of the law’s potential unintended consequences counsels in favor of a narrower law, rather than a provision for administrative authority to amend it.
 It is possible that the Minnesota Campaign Finance and Public Disclosure Board will feel that its hands are tied by the broad language in the bill, and not permit any additional substantive exemptions.